 A Tudor journey in Essex has to start in Ingatestone Hall.
 In 1535, under instruction from Henry VIII, Thomas Cromwell no less put in place the processes that would lead to the dissolution of the monasteries.
 Cromwell tasked his assistant, a young lawyer from Devon called William Petre, visit the monastic houses of southern England to draw up a record of their possessions and to persuade them to surrender to the King.
 Petre was attracted by the manor of Ynge-atte-Stone (Ingatestone) to the extent that he ‘bought’ the land himself and built the house that stands there now, and which is still in the hands of the Petre family today!

 It’s a glorious house to visit.
 My first trip to the house was when I was eight, a visit that made a lasting impression on me.
 I finally returned to the house a couple of years ago, and was pleased to find that the house was as beautiful and atmospheric as I remember – even the old kitchens with their evocative smell were still there.
 More details and pictures of the gardens from that recent visit (you can’t take photographs inside!) here.
-They are open during the summer, and watch out for re-enactment days they have their, for the full Tudor experience!
+The house is open during the summer, and watch out for their re-enactment days for the full Tudor experience!

 Despite it’s name, the Queen Elizabeth Hunting Lodge was built by Henry VIII in 1543.
 He loved to hunt and he had the lodge built in the heart of the Royal forest.
 You can visit it today as it’s a free museum run by by the City of London who now own Epping Forest.